July 2, 2026, 9:24 am | Read time: 2 minutes

 1. Mistake: Watering with water that’s too cold

-It is often warned against watering plants with water that’s too cold during hot weather, as it could cause a kind of cold shock.
+It is often warned not to water plants with water that’s too cold during hot weather, as the plants might suffer a kind of cold shock.
 In most cases, this is not true, according to the website of the Industrial Association for Agriculture.
 However, cucumbers are different.
 They are indeed sensitive to water that’s too cold, and this mistake can actually lead to a kind of cold shock.

 Instead, use lukewarm water or water collected in a rain barrel or watering can.
 This way, it is at ambient temperature.
 Depending on the region, you should also avoid using tap water, as it is often very high in lime.